Office Policies and Informed Consent for Treatment

 2. California Victim Compensation Program: I accept payment through CalVCP from the State of California for people who are eligible in that program.

-3. “Out of Network” PPO Insurance Reimbursement: I am not contracted with any health insurance company.
+3. “Out of Network” PPO Insurance Reimbursement: I am not contracted with any private health insurance company.
 I am willing to directly bill your health insurance company for services rendered as an “out-of-network provider.”
 If you have a PPO insurance plan, please contact your insurance company to see if they provide compensation for services by an “out-of-network provider,” and how much of my fee they will cover, taking into account your deductible, copayments and covered fees.
 The remainder of the fee is your responsibility.

 4. Courtesy Adjustment for Low Income Clients: If you have trouble affording my full fee, I may adjust the fee due to your income level.
 Fee adjustments are determined on an individual basis.
 If you are still unable to afford my fee, I can provide you with referrals for lower fee treatment through my clinic.
 Trainees and Associates at CCC charge between $50-$150 per session.